Low-FODMAPs Diet Not Working? An RD Shares 7 Possible Reasons Why + What To Do

 The problem: You have SIBO.

 SIBO stands for small intestinal bacteria overgrowth.
 It's characterized by the excess of pathogenic bacteria or even normal healthy bacteria in the small intestine.
 Too much bacteria in the wrong place in the digestive tract leads to excessive fermentation, resulting in distention, bloating, stomach pain, gas, burping, diarrhea, and constipation.

-It's estimated that 4% to 78% of people with IBS have SIBO.
+It's estimated that 4% to 78% of people with IBS have SIBO5.
 It's more common in people with IBS who are female, older, have diarrhea-predominant IBS, experience bloating and gas, and have used proton-pump inhibitors or narcotics.

 The low-FODMAPs diet tends to help people who have SIBO.
 However, they may need additional dietary restrictions, such as removing all starches, grains, legumes, and sugars.
 People with SIBO also have a hard time with the reintroduction phase.
 Because the presence of bacteria in the small intestine isn't addressed with the elimination diet alone, adding back foods that are easily fermented will bring on the symptoms again.

 If you suspect that you may have SIBO, consult with a health practitioner who can help you diagnose the condition.
 Eradicating the bacteria, whether through a specific type of antibiotic or through herbal supplement protocol, is necessary to be able to reintroduce some of the foods that were eliminated on the plan.

 No matter where you fall in the statistics and how successful the low-FODMAPs diet is for you, keep in mind that it's not a lifestyle diet.
 It's meant to be used short-term to allow your gut to rest and digest and to give you the opportunity to narrow down your triggers so you avoid the fewest types of foods possible.